 Limits of virtual credit cards

-While virtual credit cards can add extra security, they’re also another thing to keep track of.
-If you can’t set limits to your virtual credit cards, remember to turn them off after the transaction.
+While virtual credit cards can add extra security, they’re another thing to keep track of.
+If you can’t set limits to your virtual credit cards, you'll need to remember to turn them off after the transaction.
 There is still the chance that someone could gain access to your virtual credit card number and spend quite a bit before you notice.

-There may also be limitations on how you can use the virtual card.
+There may be limitations on how you can use the virtual card.
 Hotels, flights, or other purchases that may require pre-authorization could conflict with your virtual card.
-And if you need the physical card for check-in or other purposes, that can also be a concern.
+If you need the physical card for check-in and other purposes, the use of a virtual card could cause delays and confusion.

 How to get a virtual credit card